-The model described above is called a Hidden Markov Model, or HMM.
+Generally, a model described in Figure 2.1 can be called a State Space Model.
+When the state space of all the $x_i$ variables is a finite set, the model is called a Hidden Markov Model, or HMM.
 Below, we will look at some examples of situations where such models may be useful.
 Afterwards, we will summarize the inference questions we might have in such situations.
-In the next chapter, we will look at how these inference questions can be answered using Bayesian inference.
+Then we look at how these inference questions can be answered using Bayesian inference.